studiosi/citysearch/README.md

 ### Building the container locally

 This project uses **Docker Composer** to build images that are then used for deployment.
+In order to use this features, Docker needs to be installed locally.
+This is not strictly necessary for development, as the application can be run via the local development server.

 ```bash
 npm run compose:build-local